UNIST-LOFT/SimAPR/README.md

 * `--max-parallel-cpu` procs :
     Set how many test to run in parallel, for p3
 * `--skip-valid` : Skip initial validation
+* `--use-simulation-mode` previous/msv-result.json : Use result of previous experiment instead of actually run the test.

 ## 5. Project Structure
 ```